pwnandprotect/lab1_dc_virtualbox/README.md

 ## TODO List

-- install AD
-- reboot so that the users dont have to wait so long after AD is installed
-- create VMWare Version
-- fix the Graphicsmemory size from 4MB to 128MB (VirtualBox)
+### Major

 - change the username to something h4xx0ry
 - change the password to something h4xx0ry
-- enable the GPO / ACL fails again
+- create a shutdown script / use the one from detectionlab?

+### Next

+- create VMWare Version
 - create kerberoastable user? / AS-Rep-roastable?
 - remove internet access via firewall?
-- create a shutdown script / use the one from detectionlab?
 - try to setup script for Windows Server 2016 & Windows Server 2022
 - setup 2nd machine (Windows 10) in AD and connect to Forest
 - create user-account as local admin on the Windows10 machine
 - create domain user for this account
 - create constrained / unconstrained delegation user/profile
--

 ## requirements